 Locate the Squid package and click the + symbol next to it to begin the installation.
 The installation process normally takes a few minutes to complete.

-After the installation is completed you will have a new menu option under 'Services' called 'Proxy Server'.
-Click on the new menu option to bring of the configuration page.
+After the installation is completed, you will have a new menu option under 'Services' called 'Proxy Server'.
+Click on the new menu option to bring to the configuration page.